-Our charitable giving in 2019 totaled $3.3 million.
-Of that, more than three-quarters was directed to organizations serving disadvantaged youth, fighting discrimination, or providing free legal services to people in need.
+In 2022, we directed nearly three-quarters of our $4 million in charitable donations to organizations serving disadvantaged youth, fighting discrimination, or providing free legal services to people in need.
+We supported programs to diversify the legal profession and to create the next generation of public interest lawyers.
 We also gave to organizations focused on access to quality healthcare and housing, as well as the arts.
-And we continued our longstanding sponsorship of an undergraduate scholarship program for children of Morrison & Foerster staff members.
+And we continued our longstanding sponsorship of an undergraduate scholarship program for children of Morrison Foerster staff members.

 We completed the distribution of our most recent set of multiyear special project grants—in honor of the Foundation’s 30th anniversary—in 2018.
-Representing the largest set of grants in the Foundation’s history, our 30th Anniversary Grants were part of $1.6 million in special awards and followed multi-year special project grants announced in 2003, 2006, and 2012.
-In 2019, we continued the tradition of setting aside funds for a new set of special project grants, to be announced at a future date.
+In 2019–22, we continued the tradition of setting aside funds for a new set of special project grants, to be announced at a future date.

 The Morrison & Foerster Foundation gives only to nonprofit organizations with IRC § 501(c)(3) tax-exempt status with programs that, in the view of the Foundation's board of directors, are aligned with the Foundation’s focus and can, in the board’s opinion, best serve the community’s charitable needs.
 Contributions are not made to individuals; to fraternal, religious, or political organizations; to groups that discriminate on the basis of race, religion, political affiliation, sexual orientation, or gender identity; or to organizations that serve only a particular religious or political group.
 The Foundation does not purchase tickets to charitable fundraising events.